NyoroGiraffe/Experi-City/README.md

 <a id="plan"></a>
 # Action Plan

+This action plan outlines the realization of "Experi-City Hanasaka."

 Currently Planning: [Discussion among Gemini, ChatGPT, and Claude](https://nyorogiraffe.github.io/Experi-City/06_Actions/Plan.html)

 - [**Narrative Cultivation Platform**](https://nyorogiraffe.github.io/Experi-City/06_Actions/NCP.html): The "Narrative Cultivation Platform" is an open framework that enables humans and AI to cultivate better societies together.